yanyang729/660_assignments/assignment5/README.md

 [**Novelty and Outlier Detection**](http://scikit-learn.org/stable/modules/outlier_detection.html)

-The following is my concerns of which algorithm to chose, all refered from the [Novelty and Outlier Detection document](http://scikit-learn.org/stable/modules/outlier_detection.html)
+The following is my concerns of which algorithm to chose:
 - Based on observing, the date we have is not unimodal, there should be mulitple cluster in one graph.
 Robust covariance seem to work well in unimodal.
 - Isolation Forest works in high dimension, which is not in this case.
 - 'One-class SVM gives useful results when we don't have assumptions on the distribution' Maybe we should use this!